llingg/docs-opmanual_autolab/book/opmanual_autolab/45_localization_system_software/50_ros_listener.md

 ## The importance of time stamps

-Each odometry or apriltag transform message comes with a timestamp.
+Each odometry or apriltag stamped transform message comes with a timestamp.
 Since we want to track the movement in time of each autobot, those are very important to keep and transmit with the transform.

 For things that don't move, e.g. the watchtowers and the apriltags that are not on autobots, we don't need to keep the timestamp.
 This only happens when the transform is from a `watchtower_camera` to an `apriltag_base` (which is not on an autobot).

 ## To conclude

-The ROS listener makes sure to transmit transforms with the right frame ids (parent and child), to the right frames of reference (`autobot_base` for the autobots), with the right time stamps.
+The ROS listener makes sure to transmit **formatted transforms** with the right frame ids (parent and child), to the right frames of reference (`autobot_base` for the autobots), with the right time stamps.

 At the end of the pipeline, it receives back optimized estimates of the trajectories of the autobots and of the positions of the watchtowers.
 It then publishes them and stores them.